VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 * [Prometheus remote_write API](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write).
 * Influx line protocol.
 See [these docs](#how-to-send-data-from-influxdb-compatible-agents-such-as-telegraf) for details.
 * Graphite plaintext protocol.
-See[these docs](#how-to-send-data-from-graphite-compatible-agents-such-as-statsd) for details.
+See [these docs](#how-to-send-data-from-graphite-compatible-agents-such-as-statsd) for details.
 * OpenTSDB telnet put protocol.
 See [these docs](#sending-data-via-telnet-put-protocol) for details.
 * OpenTSDB http `/api/put` protocol.
 See [these docs](#sending-opentsdb-data-via-http-apiput-requests) for details.
 * `/api/v1/import` for importing data obtained from [/api/v1/export](#how-to-export-data-in-json-line-format).